operate-bsv/www.operatebsv.org/src/docs/index.md

 ## Key concepts

-Operate brings a unique approach to building on Bitcoin.
+Operate has a unique approach to building on Bitcoin.
 Whilst some similarities can be drawn with systems like [Run](https://runonbitcoin.com), Operate introduces some unique concepts and conventions not found in other systems.

 ### Ops